Platform docs

 Browse the full reference

 Every endpoint is documented at /docs/platform/api-reference, generated from the live OpenAPI spec.
-Common starting points: /v1/workspaces, /v1/workspaces/:slug/members, /v1/workspaces/:slug/services, /v1/audit-logs.
+Common starting points: /v1/workspaces, /v1/workspaces/:slug/members, /v1/workspaces/:slug/services, /v1/workspaces/:slug/audit-logs.

-For end-user identity in your customer-facing product, you're looking at the wrong page — Heimdall's docs cover signup, signin, per-app JWKS, tenants, M2M, and the Consumer API for external customers.
+For end-user identity in your customer-facing product, you're looking at the wrong page — Auth's docs cover signup, signin, per-app JWKS, tenants, M2M, and the Consumer API for external customers.